Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 ---

 ## Introduction
 ZooKeeper is not designed for general data storage.
-Instead, znodes map to abstractions of the client application, typically correspnding to meat-data used for coordination purposes.
+Instead, znodes map to abstractions of the client application, typically correspnding to meta-data used for coordination purposes.

 Implementing `wait-free` data objects differentiates ZooKeeper significantly from systems based on blocking primitives such as locks.

 ## ZooKeeper Architecture
 ![architecture](../assets/img/zookeeper/architecture.png)

 Severs are classified into **leader** and **follower**.
 This is pretty much the same as Raft.
 However, unlike Raft, all nodes in ZooKeeper can handle **read** requests while **write** requests still go to leader.

 So, we can say that **ZooKeeper is designed for distributed system with read-dominant workloads**.